edrys-labs/documentation/README.md

     --{{1}}--
 The station will be shown as a separate room in the classroom, and students can interact with it by clicking on the room.
-Additionally every station has its own user, which is displayed in the right.
+Additionally, every station has its own user, which is displayed on the right.
 By changing the station name also the user name will be changed.
 You can open multiple stations, in parallel on different devices to have multiple hardware resources available.
 When the station URL is closed, the corresponding room will automatically disappear from the class.